Tutorial: Running Camera-based 3D Perception with Isaac Perceptor with the Nova Orin Developer Kit

 2. Ensure Nova Orin Developer Kit is stationary.
 You are expected to see no drift from the Nova Orin Developer Kit visualization with reference to the odometry frame.
 You are advised to follow cuVSLAM to understand how visual SLAM works.

-Once you complete this tutorial, you could go back to Camera-based Perception with Isaac Perceptor on Nova Orin Developer Kit to proceed with other tutorials.
+After you complete this tutorial, return to Camera-based Perception with Isaac Perceptor on Nova Orin Developer Kit to proceed with other tutorials.